zhengtao99/airsquire-Interview-project/Readme.md

 ## Tips

-- You can use this [boilerplate](https://github.com/AirGo3D/frontend-boilerplate) to boostrap frontend project
+- You can use this [boilerplate](https://github.com/AirGo3D/frontend-boilerplate) to bootstrap frontend project
-- You can use this [boilerplate](https://github.com/AirGo3D/nodejs-boilerplate) to boostrap your backend project
+- You can use this [boilerplate](https://github.com/AirGo3D/nodejs-boilerplate) to bootstrap backend project
 - You can find panorama images from this repo